 A person appointed to fill a vacancy shall hold office only until the next regularly scheduled election for governing board members.
 An election shall be held to fill the vacancy for the remainder of the unexpired term.
 A person elected at an election to fill the vacancy shall hold office for the remainder of the term in which the vacancy occurs or will occur.

-A provisional appointment confers all powers and duties of a Board member upon the appointee immediately following his/her appointment.